This is (should be) the exact equivalent of the Cilia code in Kotlin:

 - Variables

-var x: Int = 42var x = 42val x = 42var words: MutableList<String> = mutableListOf()(anArraywould have a fixed size)var names: MutableSet<String> = mutableSetOf()var contactInfoForID: MutableMap<String, ContactInfo> = mutableMapOf()
+var x: Int = 42var x = 42val x = 42var words: MutableList<String> = mutableListOf()var names: MutableSet<String> = mutableSetOf()var contactInfoForID: MutableMap<String, ContactInfo> = mutableMapOf()

 - Functions